Poetschke/Ecodist/README.md

 How to use it?

-Download the folder /Ecodist_Executable_Version 28-02-2019 and do the installation.
-The Matlab Runtime environment will be installed.
-A license is not needed.
+If a Matlab licence is available just run the examples or use the files.

+If NO Matlab licence is available executables are provided.
+After installation try the example for the executable.

 A short tutorial is provided.

-Running the example might be a good start.
+Download of the CNL raw-data: https://www.ufz.de/record/dmp/archive/7925/de/ Download of the CNS raw-data: https://www.ufz.de/record/dmp/archive/7924/de/

+For further details about the GeomInt project see: https://www.ufz.de/geomint/ A book about the whole project, an overview paper and also a paper about the results of this project part are in preparation.